ryshoooo/food-me/README.md

 However, there is an option to have multiple clients configured for a single database!
 Usually, a single database does not consist of a single database (sounds weird, but it's true).
 This is also why you specify the `database` field in your DSN, you are also specifying which database you want to connect to.
 Well, FOOD-Me allows you to define different OIDC clients for different databases.
 This way you can control who has access to which database in your OIDC provider instead!

+### How do I assume a user session?

+As mentioned above, it is also possible to assume a user (role) session with the OIDC connection.
+For this flow to work, all you need is to set 3 values upon starting the proxy:

+- `OIDC_ASSUME_USER_SESSION` needs to be `true`, by default it is false and this flow is then skipped
+- `OIDC_ASSUME_USER_SESSION_USERNAME_CLAIM` specifies which claim key to expect and take from the userinfo JSON structure and use it as the value for user/role to impersonate.
+By default, the key is set to `preferred_username` as it is the OIDC standard for the username field, but you can change it to anything you want, especially useful for custom claims in the UserInfo structure.
+In all honesty, it's not the best name for the configuration, as most of the time people use roles rather than users in a database, so you probably want to use this as a role assumption rather than a user assumption.
+Which you can absolutely do, even though it is called "username claim".
+But meh...
+- `OIDC_ASSUME_USER_SESSION_ALLOW_ESCAPE` is another boolean value, which determines whether escaping from the user/role session is allowed.
+Usually, you want this value to be `false`, but you have the prison break option here if you want to have some fun.

+With these values set, the proxy will try to retrieve the field from the UserInfo structure and attempt to perform a user/role impersonation.
+Thus if the connection is successful, the connection will look and feel as an authenticated user/role direct database connection.

 # Technical specification

 Jokes aside, let's get into some nitty-gritty boring nerd stuff.